A personalized strategic approach to push notifications

 You can start by creating conditions to send the push based on the user’s most active or last active period.
 For example, if a user has a history of launching the app at 6 PM but purchases around 8 PM, then marketers can create conditions to send the push message at 8 PM when the user is most likely to purchase.

-The solution to the location problem is to segment users by geo-location and send messages according to each user’s local time zone.
+The solution to the location problem is to geo-target users and send messages according to each user’s local time zone.
 Marketers can even tailor specific promotional messages based on user’s local weather conditions.

 It’s also important to point out that location-based notifications do not have to be limited to online shopping: retailers with brick and mortar stores can encourage physical store visits by triggering an incentivizing push notification to users that are nearby.